Most drivers in B.C. should keep winter tires on vehicles until April 30 - Aldergrove Star

-Spring is here, but Road Safety at Work’s Shift Into Winter campaign warns that it’s not yet time to take winter tires off your vehicles.
+Spring is here, but Road Safety at Work’s Shift Into Winter campaign warns that it is not yet time to take winter tires off your vehicles.

 Winter tires are required on designated highways until March 31, but if you frequent highways through high mountain passes or high snowfall areas, that date pushes back to April 30.

-In the north, almost all routes require winter tires on your vehicle until April 30.
-The same is true with the Okanagan and Kootenays.

-While some routes are not designated as winter tire/chain routes, most are, including major routes such as Highways 1 and 3.

-If you’re travelling on a route requiring chains or winter tires and do not have them, police could turn you back and fine you.
+If you are travelling on a route requiring chains or winter tires and do not have them, police could turn you back and fine you.

-Shift Into Winter advises that winter tires are still best for safety in all areas where temperatures regularly fall below 7°C at this time of year.
+Shift Into Winter advises that winter tires are still best for safety in all areas where temperatures regularly fall below 7 degrees at this time of year.

 “While we look forward to spring, it’s important to remain prepared for any winter conditions that may still come our way,” said Rob Fleming, Minster of Transportation and Infrastructure.
 “Winter tires are key to keeping people safe on our highways, and they should remain in use where required or when conditions warrant.”